 Murdoch's achievements brought her world-wide acclaim.
 In 1973 The Black Prince won the James Tait Black Memorial Prize, in 1974 The Sacred and Profane Love-Machine earned her the Whitbread Literary Award, and in 1978 the coveted Booker McConnell Prize was awarded to The Sea, the Sea, (The Good Apprentice and The Book and the Brotherhood were also short-listed for this prize in 1985 and 1987 respectively).

 Murdoch was made a Member of the Irish Academy in 1970, and her fame grew in the USA as rapidly as in Europe.
 She was made an Honorary Member of the American Academy in 1975 and of the American Academy of Arts and Sciences in 1982, and was given a Medal of Honor by the National Arts Club in 1990.
-In England, Murdoch was made Companion of the British Empire in 1976, and in the same year this Honour was 'upgraded' to Dame.
+Iris Murdoch was awarded the CBE in 1976 and in 1987 she was made a Dame Commander of the Order of the British Empire.
 In 1987, Oxford University conferred an Honorary Doctorate (D.Litt.) on her and in 1988 she received the Shakespeare Prize in Hamburg.
 In the 1997 PEN awards, Murdoch received the Gold Pen for distinguished service to Literature.